 It is total-person training, mentoring and apprenticeship,

 Growing men for God.

+Producing leaders

+Multiplying members and churches

-C. Ukraine has become the most active Christian Nation in Europe
+C. Ukraine has become one of the most active Christian Nations in Europe

 How thankful we are to God for Ukrainian people who have gone from one country to another sharing the Gospel of Jesus Christ.
 There are hundreds of them in Russia, they are in Spain, in Italy, in other places.
 They are in North America just as well.
 God has done a beautiful thing.
 There are hundreds of missionaries all over the globe, and where did all this come from?
 What was its source?
 That's what we want to talk about because that is important.
 Doing what Jesus did.
 That's how it happened.
 Hands-on leadership training based upon multiplication method began with Jesus Himself.
 Jesus trained men.
 In this lecture I want to encourage you to follow the example of Jesus and do what Jesus did — focus on training men.